Common Mistakes Car Accident Victims Make and How to Avoid Them

 Insurance companies are out to make a profit.
 That means they want to pay you the least amount possible for your claim.

-The at-fault party’s insurer will work hard to avoid offering substantial compensation for your damages.
-If you were in an accident and were not at fault, the at-fault party’s insurer may call you in the days after the accident.
 They may try to get you to make a statement.
-They may say they are acting in good faith and want to hear your side of the story.
-What they may actually want is information that could limit their liability for the accident.
-Do not make the big mistake of providing the insurance company with too much information.
+Moreover, they may say they act in good faith and want to hear your story.
+They may want information that could limit their liability for the accident.
+Do not make the mistake of providing the insurance company with too much information.

 Accepting the First Settlement Offer